MaximeMohandi/Merge-Gitlab-Group-Projects-Into-One/README.md

-# Migrate GitLab group's project into one
+# Merge Gitlab group's projects into one
 Migrate all branches of all projects of gitlab group into a main project

 ## Migration utility for moving multiple Gitlab project into a main repo as branches